Ankita03-dell/AZMLND_CapstoneTrial2/README.md

 ## Hyperparameter Tuning

+For this technique, I decided to choose logistic regression as:

+1. It is the most basic algorithm when it comes to classification and one should always start from basic models.

+2. It is easy to understand the results and simple to train

+3. The execution time is very fast

+The two parameters: '--C' (Inverse of regularization strength.
+Smaller values cause stronger regularization) and '--max_iter' (Maximum number of iterations to converge) are selected for tuning using HyperDrive.

+The choice used for C are (0.5,1.0), while that for max iterations are (5,10,20,30,40,50,100,150,200,250,300).

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?